This post may contain affiliate links. As an Amazon Influencer, I earn from qualifying purchases.

 - ⅛ teaspoon cayenne pepper

 - Preheat oven to 425°F.

 - Cut carrots into french fry-sized pieces.
 This will vary depending upon the size of the carrots.
 Generally, cut carrot in half and then cut each section into 4 pieces so that each carrot yields 8 "fries."

 - Combine olive oil and spice mixture.
 Leave out any spice that you don't enjoy.

 - Pour olive oil mixture over carrots and toss to thoroughly coat, using fingers to ensure that all sides of each carrot are coated.

-- Place carrots on a baking sheet lined with parchment paper or coated with cooking spray.
+- Place carrots in a single layer on a baking sheet coated with cooking spray.

 - Roast carrots for 30-40 minutes or until desired crispiness.
 Turn carrots at 20 minutes and then check periodically until done.
-Roasting time will vary depending upon the thickness of the carrots.
+Roasting time will vary depending on the thickness of the carrots.

-- Remove carrots from oven and serve immediately with yogurt dill dipping sauce.
+- Remove carrots from the oven and serve immediately with your favorite dip.

 - Combine ingredients in a small bowl and keep refrigerated until serving time.